 A capital 'J' monogram.

-This oak leaf is hand sewn on leather and put on a purse flap.
+This oak leaf is hand sewn with 5 ply nylon thread on a purse flap.